Endorsements

 Support for collective bargaining rights to ensure that nurses and health professionals have a voice in the workplace and can effectively advocate for patients, pushing back against the health care industry’s growing drive to make money at all costs.

-Why should NURSES care about elections?
+Why should NURSES and HEALTHCARE PROFESSIONALS care about elections?

 For better or for worse, the decisions made in Lansing and Washington have a huge impact on frontline nurses and healthcare professionals.
 That is why, as the largest union and professional organization representing registered nurses and healthcare professionals across the state, the Michigan Nurses Association makes political endorsements based on criteria set by members.